avj2352/RaysitiReallyFinal/README.md

+#Generated Favicon and Links
-# Raysiti Code for BigVideo and Smooth Scroll.
+#Raysiti Code for BigVideo and Smooth Scroll.
 #Instructions for Custom BigVideo Plugin :+1:
 ###NOTE: Bigvideo will always automatically come on top of the Website, the code is in bigvideo.js